 Base Tax = ($1,000*200)*0.2%(Unused Land Tax) = $400

 Property rental Tax is set by the rental received on the following types of properties:

 - Floating homes or ships used as homestay or place of business

 - Land without buildings used for stone, mine and coal extraction, lakes and salt pan field

 - This tax is collected from proprietors or lease holders.

 The tax rate is equivalent to 10% of the gross rental.
 This gross rental is included in the lease agreement.

 Some apartment complex may have different rental prices per unit.
 Tax base is computed from the Gross of all rentals.
 There are properties wherein an additional 10% is added on the lease agreement to offset the property rental tax being paid by the owner.

 Registration Tax, also known as Transfer tax, is 4% tax imposed on transfer of ownership of real estate property or transfer of occupancy rights of land without building in the form of sale, exchange, receiving gift or putting capital in company.
-It is paid by the person who receive the ownership or occupancy rights of land and calculated based on the actual value of the property at the time of the transfer.
+According to tax law, the buyer is responsible for the payment of the 4% stamp tax, however in practice, it is the seller that most commonly pay.